-Seaver College's Theatre programs, ranked by OnStage as #2 in the nation's B.A. in Theatre Programs, prepare students for careers in acting, directing, media production, music, and production design by teaching students the professional skills needed for real-world application.
-Our theatre arts students help to shape the cultural environment at Seaver by participating in University productions in our state-of-the-art facilities.
+The theatre arts programs at Seaver College have been ranked by OnStage as #2 in the nation's B.A. in Theatre Programs.
+Our theatre arts majors become prepared for careers in acting, directing, media production, music, and production design by teaching students the professional skills needed for real-world application.
+Our students help shape the cultural environment at Seaver College by participating in University productions in our state-of-the-art facilities.

 Theatre Arts Degree

-Our Bachelor of Arts in Theatre Arts prepares students for immediate professional work, teaching, or graduate studies, while also enriching the cultural environment of the University and the surrounding communities.
-With a Bachelor of Arts in Theatre Arts, students choose between three areas of emphasis:
+The bachelor of arts degree in theatre arts prepares students for immediate professional work, teaching, or graduate studies, while also enriching the cultural environment of the University and the surrounding communities.
+With a bachelor of arts degree in theatre arts, students choose between three areas of emphasis:

 - Acting: Learn about Stanislavsky acting principles, classical authors, advanced voice and movement techniques, prominent master teachers, and celebrity artists.

-- Directing: Learn the methods of new play development, deep dramaturgical analysis, and the hands-on experience of producing shows.
+- Directing: Explore the methods of new play development, deep dramaturgical analysis, and the hands-on experience of producing shows.

 - Production/Design: Work with veteran professional faculty, integrate professional stage management training, and apply current design techniques.